upstarter/automata/README.md

 ##### **Environment** *(State Space Representations)*

 These are the maps of the territory.
-Without a good map, any adventurer could easily get lost.
+Without a good map, any explorer could easily get lost.
 To fit the information available to the problem at hand, we separate representations into distinct layers with well defined boundaries.

 ##### **Reasoning** *(Decision Making, Action Selection)*